 - 3. In the Online Disk dialog box:

 - a.
-If the correct disk name is not displayed, type the disk name or click on Browse to select the disk.
+If the correct disk name is not displayed in the Disk Name field, enter the disk name or click on Browse to select the disk.

 - b.
 Click on Ok.

-A.3.5 Recovering Volumes on a Disk
+A.3.7 Recovering Volumes on a Disk

 A recovery operation depends on the types of volumes on the disk and includes starting disabled volumes, resynchronizing mirrors in mirrored volumes, and resynchronizing parity in RAID 5 volumes.
-After successful recovery, the volumes should be available for use.

-Alert icons and the Alert Monitor window might provide information when a volume recovery is needed.
+Alert icons and the Alert Monitor window might indicate when a volume recovery is needed.